madgeraccoon/Dominae-2/README.md

 ## Introduction

-Centipeetle is a discord.py bot with over 60 commands of varied purpose and utility, such as weather reportsdice rolling, timers with messages, editable reminder lists, novelty chat commands, media commands and more!
+Centipeetle is a discord.py bot with over 60 commands of varied purpose and utility, such as weather reports, dice rolling, timers with messages, editable reminder lists, novelty chat commands, media commands and more!

 ## Centipeetle command examples